particle-iot/docs/src/content/getting-started/products/creating-a-product.md

 Events, using [`Particle.publish()`](/reference/device-os/api/cloud-functions/particle-publish/), from a device or from the cloud API, are a way to communicate from one device to many subscribers.
 By default, events are private, meaning they go only to the same owner account as it was sent from.
 For devices, this is the account that claimed the device.
 For the API, this is the account that created the access token.

-Since unclaimed product devices don't have a device owner, they cannot receive private events.
-This includes events sent from other devices, the cloud API, or webhook responses.

 Additionally, when a device is in a product, when it publishes events they not only go to the private event stream of the device owner (if claimed), but also to the product event stream.

-The product event stream is unidirectional, from the device to the cloud.
-Product devices cannot receive product events.

 You typically use product events to handle events from devices by webhooks or the server-sent-events stream.
 This allows the product creator to handle events from any device in the product, regardless of who claimed it, or if it's unclaimed.